Nature Reserves near York – explore wildlife and nature in every season

 This ten-acre site of mixed woodland and ancient meadow is a green haven in the middle of a large housing estate and is managed by the Woodland Trust.
 It offers a small area of nature in an otherwise urban landscape.
 Plenty of birds have made it their home, so don’t forget your binoculars!

 Clifton Backies was designated as a Nature Reserve in 2002 and is situated between Bootham Stray and Water Lane in Clifton.
 It has been used for various things over the years, from arable fields to an airfield in World War II.
-There are still some surviving historical features such a the ridges and furrows created by medieval ox ploughs and the concrete airfield paths and some old blast shelters.
+There are still some surviving historical features such as the ridges and furrows created by medieval ox ploughs and the concrete airfield paths and some old blast shelters.

 “It’s fairly small so fine for little ones.
 We stuck to main paths but there was some we didn’t explore.
 Nice big grass area which ours played on too.”
 Mumbler LT

-Hob Moor was declared a Local Nature Reserve in 2003 and is an 89-acre site of mainly unimproved pastureland, with a small area of raised sandy heath in the north-east corner.
+Hob Moor was declared a Local Nature Reserve in 2003 and is an 89-acre site of mainly unimproved pastureland, with a small area of raised sandy heath in the northeast corner.
 Cattle graze on the main expanse of the Moor from May to October.

-🗺Location: Hob Moor, one of the ancient commons of York, is situated between Acomb, Holgate and Dringhouses; it is 1.5 miles south-west of the Minster, not far from the Racecourse.
+🗺Location: Hob Moor, one of the ancient commons of York, is situated between Acomb, Holgate and Dringhouses; it is 1.5 miles southwest of the Minster, not far from the Racecourse.

 Moorlands is a small woodland, very popular with Mumblers!
-There is a lovely trail for children to follow and the fact it is a safe enclosed woodland, makes it perfect for young explorers of nature.
+There is a lovely trail for children to follow and the fact it is a safely enclosed woodland, makes it perfect for young explorers of nature.
 There is a huge collection of rhododendrons, some of which are very old.

 “Moorlands Nature Reserve is a lovely little walk, tree house to play on”.
 Mumbler CP